Tree has built-in support for internal/external drag-and-drop.

 Related sample: Custom Dropping Behaviour

-The part will describe the next things:
+The part will describe these issues:

 To redefine the text displaying for the dragging item(s), you should use the onBeforeDrag event.

 The desired template is set through the context.html property.
+It can contain any HTMLy.

-Displaying a custom text for dragging items
+Displaying custom text for dragged items

 treea.attachEvent("onBeforeDrag", function(context, ev){